Divorce

 What is a registered domestic partnership?

-A domestic partnership is established in California when both persons file a Declaration of Domestic Partnership with the Secretary of State.
+In California, a domestic partnership is legally recognized when both individuals submit a Declaration of Domestic Partnership to the Secretary of State.

 For additional information and requirements for Domestic Partnerships, please go to: https://sco.ca.gov/Files-PPSD/FAQs_Domestic_Partnerships.pdf

-How do I notify OCERS of my divorce?
+Am I required to notify OCERS of my divorce?

-All documents must contain a court’s file stamp and the judge’s signature.
-Incomplete documents will be rejected.
-If a former spouse/domestic partner was not granted any rights to a member’s benefit, no further steps are necessary.
-However, members are still required to submit this documentation, and OCERS Member Services Department will notify the member if any additional steps are necessary.
-If the former spouse/domestic partner is entitled to a portion of the members retirement benefit, a Joinder and DRO are required.
+All documents must bear a court-filed stamp and include the judge’s signature.
+Incomplete submissions will not be accepted.
+If your former spouse or domestic partner was not awarded any rights to your benefits, no further action is required.
+Nevertheless, you are still required to submit this documentation, and OCERS Member Services will inform you if additional steps are needed.
+If the former spouse/domestic partner is entitled to a portion of your retirement benefit, both a Joinder and a DRO must be provided.

 If OCERS determines that my pension is to be divided, can my former spouse/domestic partner waive their interest by submitting a written waiver?

-No. If a former spouse/domestic partner wishes to waive their interest, the parties must return to court and have their Judgment of Dissolution amended to reflect that the OCERS benefit is the sole and separate property of the member.
+No. If your former spouse/domestic partner wishes to waive their interest, the parties must return to court and have their Judgment of Dissolution modified to reflect that the OCERS benefit is your sole and separate property.

 What is a Domestic Relations Order (DRO)?

-A Domestic Relations Order, or DRO, is a type of court order that is filed separate and apart from the Judgment of Dissolution or marital settlement agreement that will direct OCERS on how to pay your former spouse/domestic partner.
-OCERS’ model DROs can be found below.
-The model DRO may not be appropriate for the unique circumstances of every individual case.
+A Domestic Relations Order (DRO) is a court order that is filed separately from the Judgment of Dissolution or marital settlement agreement and directs OCERS on how to pay your former spouse/domestic partner.
+The model DROs below are provided for convenience and may not be appropriate for the unique circumstances of your individual case.

 MODEL DRO A - Active or Deferred Members - Prior to Retirement